batate/switchboard/README.md

 # Switchboard

-Welcome to Switchboard, a framework for composing Elixir applications in a uniform way.
-Any two Elixir functions that conform to the Plug API can be connected through Switchboard.
+Welcome to Switchboard, a thought experiment on what it means to separate these concerns:

+- function composition
+- strategy for composition
+- rigid interface (f(context, options) -> {:code, transformed_context}
+- dsls for doing the above

+In the end, I want to determine whether it makes sense to provide an abstraction on top of base Elixir concepts in a simple, performant, flexible way.

 ## Plugs